fdb/slarg-website/research-week/2024/2024-10-24-kasala-and-lukasa-ongoing.md

 date: 2024-10-24
 location: Sint Lucas Antwerpen showroom
 ---
-In September 2019, Sammy Baloji started a PhD in Artistic Research entitled ‘Contemporary Kasala and Lukasa: towards a Reconfiguration of Identity and Geopolitics’ at Sint Lucas Antwerp.
-A research project in the arts on creating new memory devices based on two existing memory devices used by different Luba groups in the DRC; Kasala, a ceremonial poem and Lukasa, a memory board used in ritual performances.
-The two groups using these memory devices were divided during the colonial era by borders drawn between the former provinces of Kasai and Katanga.
-The artworks created as part of this research project aim to bring these groups back together through a narrative that is part personal, part historical and part fictional.
+In September 2019, Sammy Baloji started a PhD in the arts on creating new memory devices based on two existing ones used by different Luba groups in the DRC; Kasala, a ceremonial poem and Lukasa, a memory board used in ritual performances.
+The two groups using these devices were divided during the colonial era by borders drawn between the former provinces of Kasai and Katanga.
+The artworks created as part of this research aim to bring these groups back together through a narrative that is part personal, part historical and part fictional.
 The following two projects were developed as part of this research and highlight different aspects of Sammy's research and his artistic practice.

-***The Long Hand, 2022***
+***The Long Hand,* 2022**

 > Kom kijken op deze plechtige dag
 >